After 30+ years of life, I finally get why London is ICONIC.

 I’ll say it again, Vincent House is a great value.
 I stayed here during my last solo trip to London and would stay here again in a heartbeat.
 And before your mind goes to “oh this must be a hostel”, let me tell you that it was not!

-I had my own room and it didn’t cost me an arm and a leg (unlike many other hotels in the Notting Hill area).
+I had my own room, and surprisingly, it didn’t cost me an arm and a leg (unlike many other hotels in the Notting Hill area).

 Rooms are simple, but how much time are you going to be spending in your room anyway?
 The complimentary breakfast buffet is amazing for what you’re paying–it was definitely the highlight of every morning in London.